Transfer news: Manchester City activate Rodri's €70m release clause | Goal.com

 Atletico Madrid have released a statement confirming that Manchester City have activated Rodri's €70 million (£63m/$79m) release clause.

-The 23-year-old was long identified as the player Pep Guardiola wanted as City looked to bring in a deep-lying midfielder in the summer transfer window.
+The 23-year-old has long been identified as the player Pep Guardiola wanted as City looked to bring in a deep-lying midfielder during the summer transfer window.

-And it would seem they've finally been able to get their man, with Atleti confirming that City have triggered the former Villarreal star's buyout clause.
+And it would seem they've finally been able to get their man, with Atleti confirming that the Premier League champions have triggered the former Villarreal star's buyout clause.

 "Manchester City has deposited the amount of the termination clause on behalf of the player.